reader1000/timekeeper/README.md

 # Timekeeper - Command line time management without need for a database

-Timeekeeper is a Python 3 application to manage your time.
+Timeekeeper is a Python application to manage your time.
 It does not need a database, it works on plain text files with a command line interface.

+Timekeeper should be working with both Python 2.7 and Python 3 Compatibility Python 3 is well tested.
+It seems to be compatible with Python 2.7 also.

 ## Basic Setup